kroeke30/kroeke30.github.io/index.md

 **Application Developer**
 [Pollard Banknote](https://www.pollardbanknote.com/), January 2020 – May 2020
-- Developed engaging 2D web games and websites both independently and through collaboration with team members.
+- Developed engaging 2D web games and websites both independently and in collaboration with team members.
-- Maintained clean and organized code in all the projects I worked on to avoid introducing bugs and to improve readability.
+- Maintained clean and organized code in all projects I worked on to avoid introducing bugs and improve readability.
-- Wrote and reviewed technical documents to ensure that procedures are understood and easy to follow.
+- Wrote and reviewed technical documents to ensure that procedures were easily understood and followed.
-- Helped with upgrading code from PHP 5 to PHP 7 and conducted thorough testing.
+- Upgraded code from PHP 5 to PHP 7 and conducted thorough testing.
-- Wrote PHP scripts for reporting information to clients from data in a MySQL database.
+- Developed PHP scripts for reporting information to clients from data in a MySQL database.

 **Production Support**
 [Friesens](https://www.friesens.com/), Summers 2015 – 2019
-- Collaborated with co-workers to bind and pack books as efficiently as possible.
+- Worked collaboratively with co-workers to bind and pack books as efficiently as possible.
-- Maintained a clean work area to ensure smooth workflow.
+- Maintained a clean work area to ensure smooth workflow and minimize errors.
 - Operated machinery in a careful manner to improve safety.
-- Inspected books to ensure quality standards were met.
+- Conducted thorough inspections of books to ensure that quality standards were met and maintained.

 **Community Donation Centre Ambassador**
 [Value Village](https://www.valuevillage.ca/), September 2016 – April 2017
-- Received donations from people in the community and explained to them that for every donation they make Value Village would donate money to Diabetes Canada.
+- Received donations from people in the community and informed them that Value Village would donate money to Diabetes Canada for every donation made.
-- Assisted customers in finding merchandise to provide a pleasurable shopping experience.
+- Assisted customers in finding merchandise to enhance their shopping experience.
-- Organized merchandise so shoppers could find what they need as quickly as possible.
+- Organized merchandise to ensure a smooth shopping experience for customers.
-- Performed janitorial duties as needed.
+- Performed janitorial duties as needed to maintain a clean and organized store environment.

 **Hardware Associate**
 [Walmart](https://www.walmart.ca/en), February 2015 – April 2015
-- Stocked shelves and organized products to improve the store’s appearance.
+- Stocked shelves and organized products to maintain a neat and orderly store appearance.
-- Mixed paint according to customers’ specifications, allowing them to customize their colour.
+- Provided customized paint mixing services to customers, ensuring that their specific colour preferences were met.

 **Clerk**
 [Movie Haven](https://pizzahaven.ca/), May 2013 – June 2014
-- Pleasantly assisted customers in finding DVDs.
+- Provided friendly and helpful customer service by assisting customers in finding DVDs.
-- Maintained a clean and organized store, allowing customers to easily locate DVDs.
+- Maintained a clean and organized store, ensuring that customers could easily locate DVDs.

 ## TECHNICAL SKILLS
 **Programming Languages:**